Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Calibration and Detection

 \subsection{Camera Detection Pipeline}

 We detect motion in the RGB stream using background subtraction restricted to the sea region.
 A static binary sea mask $\mathbf{M}_{\text{sea}}$ (excluding land and static infrastructure) is applied to all frames.
-For each frame $\mathcal{C}_k$, we compute a foreground mask using OpenCV's background subtraction method MOG2.
+For each frame $\mathcal{C}_k$, we compute a foreground mask using OpenCV's Mixture of Gaussians (MOG2) background subtraction method.
 MOG2 maintains, for each pixel, an adaptive mixture of Gaussians whose parameters are updated online; a pixel is labeled as foreground if it is not well explained by the current background model \cite{zivkovic2004,zivkovic2006}.

 We form the final motion mask by applying the sea ROI and post-processing:

 where $\mathbb{I}(\cdot)$ is an indicator function and $\tau$ is a high threshold (used to obtain a binary foreground mask).
 We then apply morphological opening and dilation to remove speckle noise and fill small gaps, extract connected components/contours, and convert them to axis-aligned bounding boxes.